Excel DATEDIF Function (Table of Contents)

 - Formula for this unit is =DATEDIF(start_date, end_date,”yd”)

-- For the given example, it shows the answer 190.
+- For the given an example, it shows the answer 190.

-- As per the given image, you can see that the unit “yd,” it’s counting the difference from 21/07 to 29/01 for the given example.
+- As per the given image, you can see that the unit “yd” counts the difference from 21/07 to 29/01 for the given example.

-So far, we have learned about six units for DATEDIF Function in excel.
-As a conclusion for all the above examples, we can understand that to find the most accurate data, we should find the difference in days, for moderately accurate data, find the difference in months and when the smaller difference of even months don’t bother our calculation try the difference in years.
+So far, we have learned about six units for DATEDIF Function in Excel.
+As a conclusion for all the above examples, we can understand that to find the most accurate data.
+We should find the difference in days; for moderately accurate data, find the difference in months, and when the smaller difference of even months doesn’t bother our calculation try the difference in years.

 Things to Remember about DATEDIF Function in Excel

-- Here we have to keep in mind that it might not be the exact answer when you are calculating the years or months, as the system has to consider an average day for every month and year.
+- Here we have to remember that it might not be the exact answer when calculating the years or months, as the system has to consider an average day for every month and year.

 Recommended Articles

 This has been a guide to DATEDIF in Excel.
-Here we discuss DATEDIF Formula and how to use the DATEDIF Function in Excel along with practical examples and a downloadable excel template.
+Here we discuss DATEDIF Formula and how to use the DATEDIF Function in Excel, with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –